Liruiqing-ustc/HFBSurv/README.md

 cd HFBSurv

 # Run the main routine
-Example shown below for training or testing:
+Examples shown below for training or testing:

 Trainging: